danielsand/of-challenge/README.md

 # OF DevOps / SRE Challenge

-This challenge was done under ArchLinux and tested with the following setup to emulate K8S in a local running setup ( AMD Ryzen 9 3900X 12-Core Processor =] )
+This challenge was done under Manjaro (ArchLinux) and tested with the following setup to emulate K8S in a local running setup ( AMD Ryzen 9 3900X 12-Core Processor =] )

 ## Requirements